nraboy/mongodb-stitch-hugo/README.md

 ## Configuring the MongoDB Stitch CLI for Static Website Hosting

-There are many ways to get started with the hosting features of MongoDB Stitch, but for this example we're going to be exploring the CLI because it will have the most compatibility between continuous deployment tools.
+There are many ways to get started with the hosting features of MongoDB Stitch, but for this example, we're going to be exploring the CLI because it will have the most compatibility between continuous deployment tools.

 From the command line, execute the following: